 Ureteral Stone Treatment in Charleston, SC

-The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in the causes, symptoms and treatment of ureteral stones.
+The physicians at Lowcountry Urology Clinics have years of experience in diagnosing and treatment of ureteral stones in Charleston, SC.
 Here are answers to a few commonly asked questions about ureteral stones.

 What is the Ureter?

 The ureter is a tube that connects your kidney and bladder.

 A stone forms in the kidney or ureter when you have an imbalance in molecular components like calcium, oxalate and phosphate, and their concentrations in your urine.
 If overpopulated these molecules join together to form crystals, grow, and eventually result in stones of varying sizes.
 The most common types of stone are made of a combination of calcium and oxalate.
 But these “calcium” stones are usually unrelated to the amount of calcium in your diet.

 YES!
 Ask anyone who has had a stone and they will likely tell you a tale of agony.
 Extreme pain is often the first sign of a stone.
 Pain either appears suddenly, or builds in intensity gradually over time.
 The pain localizes to the back (or flank), lower abdomen, or groin.
 It typically comes and goes intermittently (colic).
 Sometimes you can see blood in the urine.
 You might feel nauseated and vomit.

 Sometimes, stones do not produce any symptoms.
 Smaller stones that don’t cause severe symptoms may still trigger a dull ache, which you might mistake for muscle or intestinal pain.

 Stones that are too large to pass get stuck in various portions of your ureter.
 You feel pain when the muscular wall of your ureter tries to squeeze the stone along into your bladder.
 The blockage of the flow of urine from your kidney into your bladder creates a “back-pressure” within your kidney that causes the capsule to stretch, causing pain.